Abhishek-Shengar/Cyber-Security-Portfolio/CTFs/picoCTF/Forensics/Day-06/hideme.md

 16. Double-clicked the image to view it.

 <img width="1919" height="1079" alt="Screenshot 2026-02-08 215345" src="https://github.com/user-attachments/assets/c72f70fd-d405-4d9c-87a2-9a395bef81d5" />

-17. The image displayed text containing the flag
+17. The image displayed text containing the flag.

 ---